×

 All about Troctolite and Anthracite Properties

 Know all about Troctolite and Anthracite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Anthracite belongs to Metamorphic Rocks.Texture of Troctolite is Phaneritic whereas that of Anthracite is Amorphous, Glassy.
 Troctolite appears Veined and Shiny and Anthracite appears Veined or Pebbled.
-The luster of Troctolite is not available while that of Anthracite is shiny.
+The luster of Troctolite is while that of Anthracite is shiny.
 Troctolite is available in dark grey to black colors whereas Anthracite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Anthracite are alumina refineries, electricity generation, liquid fuel, manufacture of soap, solvents, dyes, plastics and fibres, paper industry.